soteria-security/Microsoft-Management-PowerShell/Microsoft 365/Entra ID/README.md

 - Invoke-PowerShellRestrictions: Restricts Azure AD, PnP SharePoint, Microsoft Intune, Microsoft Azure, and Microsoft Graph PowerShell Modules to Explicitly Assigned Users.
 If Application Service Principals (Enterprise Applications) do not exist, this script will create them.
 Requires an authenticated Microsoft Graph session with "Directory.ReadWrite.All", "AppRoleAssignment.ReadWrite.All", and "Application.ReadWrite.All" Microsoft Graph Scopes.

   ```
-  Connect-MgGraph -ContextScope Process -Scopes "Directory.ReadWrite.All", "AppRoleAssignment.ReadWrite.All", "Application.ReadWrite.All"
+  Connect-MgGraph -ContextScope Process -Scopes "Directory.ReadWrite.All", "AppRoleAssignment.ReadWrite.All", "Application.ReadWrite.All", "GroupMember.Read.All", "RoleManagement.Read.Directory"
   ```